Wilson2236/FaceRecognitionAttendanceSystem/README.txt

 1. Open two windows in your editor.
 2. One window should be for the server-side folder and the other for the client-side folder.
 3. Open the terminal for both windows.
+4. In the terminal for the client-side and server-side window, type "npm install."
-4. In the terminal for the client-side window, type "npm start."
+5. In the terminal for the client-side window, type "npm start."
-5. In the terminal for the server-side window, type "nodemon app"
+6. In the terminal for the server-side window, type "nodemon app"

 ---------------------------------------------------------------------------------------------